 'You just can't take yourself as seriously when there's someone who's just calling you out on everything all the time,' Ricki Weisberg said.

 Ricki Weisberg's son Abe does not mince his words when it comes to questionable food.
-The young food critic's brutal review of his mom's butter and jelly sandwich is now going viral on social media, racking up nearly 14 million views on TikTok alone since being uploaded a week ago.
-Shared by Weisberg with the caption, "My kid getting off the bus on the first day of kindergarten," the viral video shows Abe going in for a hug before getting straight to the point.
+The young food critic's brutal review of his mom's butter and jelly sandwich has racked up over 14 million views on TikTok alone since being uploaded.
+Shared by Weisberg with the caption, "My kid getting off the bus on the first day of kindergarten," the video shows Abe going in for a hug before getting straight to the point.
 "Mommy?" he says.
 "Terrible sandwich by the way.
 Really terrible."

 Speaking to Good Morning America about what prompted her son to deliver such a searing one-liner, Weisberg said: "I normally give him peanut butter and jelly sandwiches but he couldn't bring peanut butter to school for kids' allergies.
 So I had this idea, like I'll give him a butter and jelly sandwich.
 So I grabbed a stick of butter out of the freezer and I made him a butter and jelly sandwich thinking I was like, 'good mom'—and sent him on his way."
 Abe, who is now 9 years old, still remembers the moment he bit into his mom's creative sandwich.